RafaelEstevamReis/AMT-Monitor/README.md

 ## Contributing

-We welcome contributions to the Intelbras AMT Monitor project!
+We welcome contributions to the project!
 However, it's important to note that none of Intelbras' intellectual property (IP), including their proprietary code, algorithms, or documentation, should be used or included in any contributions.

 Please adhere to the following guidelines when making contributions: